 Where a rotation has been requested, the results of the rotation are displayed with the rotation matrix first applied to the factor loadings.
 This is followed by the modified variability percentages associated with each of the axes involved in the rotation.
 The coordinates of the variables and observations after rotation are displayed in the following tables - Factor structure.
 This table shows the correlations between factors and variables after rotation.

-XLSTAT charts for Factor Analysis
+Charts for Factor Analysis in XLSTAT